Proposed co-funding scheme for Melbourne retrofits

 There are three types of activity the scheme proposes support for:

-• Activity B: Development of actions plans for energy-saving improvements such as NABERS improvement plans, electrification feasibility studies and zero carbon strategies.
+- Activity B: Development of action plans for energy-saving improvements such as NABERS improvement plans, electrification feasibility studies and zero carbon strategies.

-• Activity C: Implementation of energy-saving improvements or capital works, which could include replacing inefficient heating and cooling systems, insulation upgrades, installing a building management system or integrating renewable energy technologies.
+- Activity C: Implementation of energy-saving improvements or capital works, including replacing inefficient heating and cooling systems, insulation upgrades, installing a building management system or integrating renewable energy technologies.

 The activities reflect the key steps usually involved in transitioning a building to low carbon, high performance.
-They also deliver gains for owners and occupants in terms of energy savings, reduced operating costs and make contributions to sustainability goals.
+They also deliver gains for owners and occupants in terms of energy savings, reduced operating costs and achieving sustainability goals.

 Feature Image: Retrofit Melbourne, courtesy City of Melbourne